FINAL-PROJECT-TEAM-10/Job-Match/README.md

 #### 🏛️ Company Services 🏛️
+Supports basic functionality as well as creating and editing a company.

 #### 📃 Job Ads Services 📃
+Supports both simple functionality such as selecting relevant bits of information from the database for job ads, as well as more advanced functionality, such as creating an ad, updating it, getting relevant CVs, and calculation logic to match with CVs, amongst others.

 #### 👤Job Seeker Services 👤
+Supports both simple functionality such as selecting relevant bits of information from the database for users, as well as more advanced functionality, such as creating a CV, updating the main CV, getting relevant job ads, and even calculation logic to match with job ads.
+Other methods are also present.

+### 💞🏛️ Company Matching Services 🏛️💞
+Hosts the method that sends pending matches and finalizes matches with CVs.
+Logic is that if the match does not exist in the junction table between job ads and CVs it is sent as pending, while if it is already at pending and the one who made it pending is a job seeker, the match is finalized.

+Contains additional helper methods.

+#### 💞👤 Job Seeker Matching Services 👤💞
+Complementary and similar to the method for matching CVs.
+Hosts the method that sends pending matches and finalizes matches with job ads.

+Contains additional helper methods.
+#### ⚽ Skills and Requirements Services ⚽
+Supports basic skills/requirements functionality.
+Also hosts more advanced functionality for admins such as deleting unused skills or force deleting skills from both their own database table and the any CVs or job ads that have them.

 #### 📤 Upload Services📤
 A routerless service file has been created to harbour upload functionality.